Exodus Geohaghon

-Exodus Isaac Geohaghon (born 27 February 1985) is an English footballer who plays as a defender for club Shepshed Dynamo.
+Exodus Isaac Geohaghon (born 27 February 1985) is an English football manager and former player.

-Spending some time in his youth with West Bromwich Albion, he played for Sutton Coldfield Town between 2000 and 2005.
+Spending some time in his youth with West Bromwich Albion, he played as a defender for Sutton Coldfield Town between 2000 and 2005.
 After a season with Bromsgrove Rovers and two with Redditch United, he then signed with Kettering Town.
 In 2010, he moved up to the English Football League, moving to Peterborough United after a loan spell.
 Whilst at Peterborough, he was loaned out to Rotherham United, Shrewsbury Town, and Port Vale.
 He joined Barnet in August 2011 before he signed with Darlington two months later.
 He joined Dagenham & Redbridge on loan in November 2011 before joining Mansfield Town on loan in February 2012.
 He signed with Kidderminster Harriers in July 2012 before permanently returning to Mansfield less than two months later.
 He won the Conference Premier title with Mansfield in 2012–13.
 He spent time with Worcester City in 2013 before ending up at Braintree Town.
 He joined Solihull Moors in January 2014 before penning a deal at Nuneaton Town in August 2014.
 Later, in 2014–15, he played for Whitehawk and Stourbridge.
 He joined Torquay United in July 2015.
 He returned to Nuneaton Town as a player-coach in November 2016.
 He later had brief spells at Stafford Rangers, Halesowen Town, Barwell, Highgate United, and Gresley.
 He was out of the game for four years before joining Shepshed Dynamo in October 2024.
+He entered management with Darlaston Town 1874 in February 2026.